OpenLineage/OpenLineage/README.md

 ## Status

-OpenLineage is an [LF AI & Data Foundation](https://lfaidata.foundation/projects/openlineage) sandbox project under active development and we'd love your help!
+OpenLineage is an [LF AI & Data Foundation](https://lfaidata.foundation/projects/openlineage) incubation project under active development, and we'd love your help!

 ## Problem

 ### Before

-- Duplication of effort: Each project has to instrument all jobs
+- Duplication of effort: each project has to instrument all jobs
 - Integrations are external and can break with new versions

 ![Before OpenLineage](doc/before-ol.svg)